 1. Insert Reader & Card

 Regardless of the type of device you’re using, make sure to fully connect all readers.
-For Lightning or USB-C readers, insert them into your device’s connector.
-For Bluetooth readers, turn on your device’s Bluetooth connection, but stay in the Smart Card Utility App—no configuration in Settings is needed.
+Insert the Lightning reader into your device’s lightning port.

 Additionally, check that your smart card is fully inserted into your reader.